sylab/cacheus/README.md

 ## This repository contains the code used in the Cacheus Project

-All caching algorithm implementations go in code/algs folder.
-This folder contains multiple algorithm implementations developed by our team using original code provided on several publications.
-Examples of such policies are LIRS, ARC and DLIRS which cover important part of the state-of-the-art for buffer cache management.
+All caching algorithm implementations are located in the code/algs folder.
+This folder contains multiple algorithm implementations using original code provided on several publications.
+Examples of such policies are LIRS, ARC and DLIRS which an cover important state-of-the-art algorithms for cache management.

 In addition, this repo includes the parsing code to run cache simulation with several workloads available on the [SNIA Website](http://iotta.snia.org/tracetypes/3) such as FIU, MSR, Nexus 5 Smartphone, CloudCache and CloudVPS.